On the numerical approximation of the distance to singularity for matrix-valued functions: Problem setting

 for a prescribed set of distinct complex points $\left\lbrace \mu_j \right\rbrace$, for $j=1, \ldots, n\left(d-1\right) +1$ (for more details, see \cite{GnazzoGugl}).
 Unfortunately, this approach does not work for the case of general matrix-valued functions.
 As an illustrative example, the entire function $\det ( \lambda A_2 + \allowbreak e^{-\lambda} A_1 + A_0 )$ does not present a finite number of zeros and the general problem we consider may produce an infinite number of eigenvalues.

 In order to replace the condition

-into a more manageable one, we recall few classical results for holomorphic functions, starting with the following result, which is a consequence of the maximum modulus principle (see for example \cite{Cartan}).
+with a more manageable one, we recall a few classical results for holomorphic functions, starting with the following result, which is a consequence of the maximum modulus principle (see for example \cite{Cartan}).